reloadman/DivinusX/README.md

 Since it is using runtime dynamic linking, its executable remains particularly compact and can be run on a multitude of environments, including in a tethered context (e.g. running from a temporary filesystem on read-only systems).

-In spite of these design choices, Divinus boasts numerous features that cater to a wide range of uses you will be able to make of it.
+In spite of these design choices, DivinusX boasts numerous features that cater to a wide range of uses you will be able to make of it.

 ### Supported hardware and features